We hold an iris show every year. Please join in and bring some stalks from your garden, whether it's your first time or you're an old hand.

 The tricky part is getting the stalks to the show.
 I put the bottles in a box that once held a case of wine, making sure they're spaced far enough apart so that no petals hit one another or any car parts.
 Generally, I fit about six stalks into a case-sized box.
 Newspapers can be used for wedging in the bottles.

-GSIS provides some bottles and also allows you to use your own containers provided they meet show requirements (dark glass wine bottles).
+GSIS provides some bottles and also allows you to use your own containers provided they meet show requirements (glass wine or beer bottles, labels removed).

-For other than tall bearded, a smaller bottle can provide better proportion for a smaller, shorter iris.
+For other than tall bearded, a smaller bottle can provide better proportion for a smaller iris.
 Try a dessert wine bottle, a beer bottle or even a little wine bottle such as those served on airplanes.
-In any case, the smaller bottle should be the same color as the other show bottles and, of course, the labels should be removed.

-Flowers that are partially opened at the time they are judged will be marked down, so if you have a bud that is only partly opened, you may be able to speed it along by putting warm (not hot) water in the bottle, keeping it in a warm room, judiciously using a blow dryer, and, as a last resort, carefully helping it along with your fingers.
+Flowers that are partially opened at the time they are judged will be marked down, so if you have a bud that is only partly opened, you may be able to speed it along by putting warm water in the bottle, keeping it in a warm room, judiciously using a blow dryer, or carefully helping it along with your fingers.

 GSIS will have some tools but to be safe, bring scissors, cotton balls, a sharp knife, Q-tips, a bottle with water and a pen.
-Make sure you get to the show in plenty of time to unload (carefully), make out tags, and do any last minute touch-ups or adjustments.
-There will be a lot of hustle and bustle as people try to get their stalks ready.
-You don't want to be caught short of time.
+Make sure you get to the show in plenty of time to unload (carefully), fill out tags, and do any last minute touch-ups or adjustments.

 You may only enter one stalk of each variety.
 A historic tall bearded stalk may be entered either in the Historic Class or the Tall Bearded Class, but not both.
 If entering the Collection Class (three or more stalks of the same cultivar), however, you may also enter the same cultivar as an individual stalk.